amcginlay/eks-demos/doc/08-build-container-image/README.md

 # Build A Container Image

-The target for our first image is a simple web app written in [Go](https://go.dev/).
+The target for your first image is a simple web app written in [Go](https://go.dev/).
 Go compiles to standalone binaries which are well suited to producing smaller container images.

 Run the following snippet in the terminal to download the source code for your app which is contained in a single file.